-Te Awa is currently under construction with several sections already open to offer a taste of what this great river ride is like.
 Finding your way alongside the Waikato River is easy on Te Awa thanks to an abundance of clear signage.
-Lots of interpretation panels offer convenient rest stops along this trail as you take in the facts and figures of the land and its people.
+Information panels along the way offer convenient rest stops as you take in stories of the land and its people.
 Plenty of accommodation options are dotted along the length of the track and offer scenic stopovers.
 Riding through Cambridge you will pass by the AvantiDrome, which is the home of Cycling New Zealand.
 At the AvantiDrome, you may like to stop at the onsite Revolve Café, the onsite bike shop, or explore the world-class velodrome, which is open to the public.
 For kids and adults alike, there is a pump track with rollers and small jumps to play around on to warm up or sharpen your skills.

 Te Awa's route is predominantly easy riding with a wide, even surface, which will appeal to a broad range of people.
 The trail is shared use so make room for walkers.
 As the trail travels beside New Zealand’s longest river, you will pass by many of the country’s top producing farms, exotic and native forests, and sandy river beaches.
 As you ride this trail you will experience complete immersion into some of New Zealand's rural heartland.
 Te Awa weaves as fluidly through farmland as it does through the urban centres en route.
 The urban centres offer a chance to take a breather, refuel at a trail-side restaurant or café or rest the leg at some convenient accommodation.
 Between the urban and rural landscapes there are plenty of interesting establishments along the trail to explore, bridges to cross, boardwalks, waterfalls, traditional Maori sites, gift shops and wineries.

 Some sections of Te Awa are scheduled for completion in 2016 and 2017.
 The seven sections are as follows: